Welcome to today's edition of the Rush 24-7 podcast.

 I have one of those cars.

-And when I called them, you put your little button in there, sort of like OnStar in General Motors.
+And when I call them, you put a little button in there, sort of like OnStar in General Motors.

-They were able to tell me the exact intersection, just confirming that I was actually calling from that car, so forth, and that probably Dubai.
+They were able to tell me the exact intersection, just confirming that I was actually calling from that car, so forth.

 They have these apartment buildings and hotels.

-Okay, if they after after they infiltrate the country with future terrorists, they got a place to put them.
+Okay, after they infiltrate the country with future terrorists, they got a place to put them.

 These people don't even have to go out and rent on their own.